AlfaSierra92/sems_and_pthreads/README.md

-# O.S.D. personal git repository
+# Computer engineering personal git repository
-For further updates, please check https://github.com/letizialeonardi/OSD21-22.
+Everything is a work in progress.